 As demand increased and its reputation spread, LMPC programs were made available nationwide.
 Multiple denominations encouraged their clergy members and lay leaders to attend our Mediation Skills Training Institute for Church Leaders.
 Seminary training often neglects issues regarding conflict transformation, so participants were eager to acquire the skills and knowledge that helped them deal more effectively with conflict.

-During the 1990s our Executive Director, Richard Blackburn, provided training in conflict transformation in venues outside of the United States, including Yugoslavia, the United Kingdom, the Netherlands, and Switzerland.
+During the 1990s our Director Emeritus, Richard Blackburn, provided training in conflict transformation in venues outside of the United States, including Yugoslavia, the United Kingdom, the Netherlands, and Switzerland.
 From 2006 to 2013 he taught summer courses in Florence, Italy on behalf of Southern Methodist University.
 More recently Reverend Blackburn has led a Peacemaker’s Pilgrimage to the Holy Land every other January.